edycakra/marketing_campaign/readme.md

-# Marketing Campaign Analysis
+# Customer Segmentation: Marketing Campaign and RFM Analysis

 by Edycakra Immanuel Sinaga

-This Jupyter Notebook project titled "Marketing Campaign Analysis" focuses on analyzing a dataset containing information about customers and their responses to marketing campaigns.
+This Jupyter Notebook project titled "Customer Segmentation: Marketing Campaign and RFM Analysis" focuses on analyzing a dataset containing information about customers and their interactions with our store.

 ## The dataset